motdotla/dotenv/README.md

 ## Agents

-<a href="https://dotenvx.com/as2">AS2</a> is agentic secret storage from Dotenvx.

-> Secrets designed for agents.
-No logins.
-No consoles.
-Pure cryptography.
+> If you are doing agentic coding you need:
+> 1. A way for secrets to travel with your agent
+> 2. A way for your agent to access them without juggling API Keys and OAuth tokens.
+>
+> Plaintext `.env` files are not a good solution for this.
+Instead, use [dotenvx as2](https://dotenvx.com/as2).

 ### Quickstart

 Install <a href="https://github.com/vestauth/vestauth">vestauth</a> and initialize your agent.
-(AS2 uses vestauth to authenticate agents.)

 ```bash
 npm i -g vestauth